 Out of Hilo, take the main highway, which has now become Highway 11.
 The drive from Hilo to Hawaii Volcanoes National Park will take approximately 45 minutes.

-You could easily spend a few days exploring all that Hawaii Volcanoes National Park has to offer.
+You could easily spend a full day or longer exploring all that Hawaii Volcanoes National Park has to offer.
 Unfortunately, you only have a few hours here, so I will list a few highlights and tips for you to see during your visit.

-- See Thurston Lava Tube off of Crater Rim Drive
+– See Thurston Lava Tube off of Crater Rim Drive.
+(Note: Thurston Lava Tube reopened in February 2020 after a closure of nearly 2 years.)

-- Drive the Chain of Craters Road until it ends.
-You’ll see the lava flow that closed this road that previously continued for miles along the coast.
+– Drive the Chain of Craters Road until it ends.
 Holei Sea Arch is located here at the end of the road.

 During your Big Island visit, lava activity may or may not be visible and accessible.
+If there is activity, it could either be inside or outside of Hawaii Volcanoes National Park.
 Over our many years of visiting the Big Island, we have been amazed at where the lava pops up, flows, stops flowing and then pops up in a new location.
-We cannot provide directions or say drive to such and such spot because it’s impossible to predict where lava will be flowing, glowing or visibile for your visit.
+We cannot provide directions or say drive to such and such spot to see lava because it’s impossible to predict where lava will be flowing, glowing or visible for your visit.

 You’ll want to find out what’s going on with the lava, where is it and can you view it once you’re close to your visit and/or on island.
 Use these resources to find the current status of lava activity: